Sarah Cunningham (actress)

 Sarah Lucie Cunningham (September 8, 1918 – March 24, 1986) was an American film, stage and television actress.

 Personal life

 Sarah Lucie Cunningham was born in Greenville, South Carolina.
-She was married to actor John Randolph from January 3, 1942, until her death on March 24, 1986.
+She married actor John Randolph from January 3, 1942.
 The couple had two children.

+On March 24, 1986, Cunningham was attending the 58th Academy Awards when she collapsed from an asthma attack.
+She was taken to Queen of Angels Hospital, where she died later that evening.

 Career

 Cunningham met her future husband, John Randolph, at Stella Adler's acting classes when she moved to New York from South Carolina after graduating summa cum laude from Furman University.
 At the time, Randolph, an experienced actor and favorite student of Adler's, was entrusted with teaching the newer students and Randolph and Cunningham fell in love during that time.
 They were married in 1942 in Chicago, where he was working in the national touring production of Native Son, directed and produced by Orson Welles.

 Blacklist

 Cunningham and her husband were believed to have first been named as having possible Communist ties in 1951, possibly again in 1953, and were called before the House Un-American Activities Committee in 1955 in New York.
 They, as well as Madeline Lee Gilford, Jack Gilford and others, were victims of the anti-Communist blacklist.
 Neither was able to work in film, TV or radio until well into the 1960s.

 Cunningham was hired in 1964 to play Elizabeth 'Aunt Liz' Matthews on the newly created soap opera Another World.
 She, along with actor John Beal, was fired after just one episode by creator Irna Phillips for no apparent reason.
 It was assumed to be caused by an advertiser or network pressure to fire anyone who had been or was on the "blacklist".
 The couple supported themselves and their family by working in the theater until they both were finally able to find work on TV and in films.